AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-4-create-a-web-in-app-campaign.md

 >Clicking the Send button with your unique value will trigger your Web In-app message to fire.
 And you should see your web in-app message appear on your screen.
 >
 >This exercise simulated a custom XDM send event that you saw through your Fréscopa customer experience.

-## Thank you!

-Thank you for your participation.
-Please give us feedback on how we did and if the lab met your expectations.
-To do so, complete the Lab 820 Session survey in the Summit App.